HELOC vs. Home Equity Loan: Comparing Equity Options

 - Less flexible loan disbursement and payment terms

-- Monthly payments are typically higher than a HELOC’s initial payments
+- Higher monthly payments compared to HELOC’s initial payments

 - Must pay fees and begin payments with interest right away